>

 Extracting Differentially Expressed Genes

-In this example, we perform a comparison between two groups.
-Add group information as follows:
+In this example, we compare two groups.
+Add group labels as follows:

 > pData(bg) <- data.frame(id=sampleNames(bg), group=c(0,0,1,1))